In his nascent days at Google Ventures, Jake Knapp discovered that having applied other people's frameworks to his design process...

 - Collaborating further improve designs and gather feedback

-The market is quite saturated with UI design tools, either coming as full-feature workhorses or as task-specific tools.
+The market is quite saturated with UI design tools, either coming as full-feature workhorses or task-specific tools.
 Some of the more popular UI design applications include:

 Figma and InVision: What’s the Same